gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 ## Knowledge prerequisites for understanding
 ### Word2Vec:
-Instead of sparse vector representations of a word, you can have a dense representation.
+Instead of sparse vector representations of words, you can use dense representations.
 These are called embeddings. </br>
 Link for more info: https://en.wikipedia.org/wiki/Word2vec
 #### Common words
 Embedding: A vector of size 300 (default) that represent a word.
 Embeddings in plural is a matrix (vocabulary size, embedding size)</br></br>
 Cosine Similarity: Is used for testing embeddings.
-The cosine similarity between two word vectors is the semantic difference.
+The cosine similarity between two word vectors is the semantic similarity.
 A cosine similarity of 1 means interchangable words, and a cosine similarity of -1 means completely different words.
-The words 'he' and 'she' should have close to 1.
+The words 'he' and 'she' should have close to 1. https://en.wikipedia.org/wiki/Cosine_similarity
 </br></br>

 ### Recurrent neural network: